pycaret/pycaret/docs/source/installation.rst

 .. code-block:: python

     # install the nightly build
     pip install pycaret-nightly

+    # or install the full version of nightly build
+    pip install pycaret-nightly[full]

 Recommended environment for use
 *******************************